minorg/minorgordon.net/_posts/2020-07-11-under-the-sun.md

 ---
+categories: [learning]
+date:   2020-07-11
+description: Why I study the history of science and technology
 layout: post
 title:  "Under the sun"
-date:   2020-07-11
-description: Why I study the history of science and technology
 ---

 "There is nothing new under the sun, but there are lots of old things we don't know." - Ambrose Bierce